alexhelms/lumidex/README.md

 Organize your astrophotography library.

+Lumidex scans folders with your image files, reads the headers, and builds a database.
+Data is never altered in any way.

 > [!WARNING]
 > Lumidex is very early in development and unstable.
 > For the time being you must build Lumidex to use it.